HKiOnline/HKiOnline/README.md

 # Hi there 👋

 This is my private github profile.
-Much of day-to-day professional development work will not show up here and many of my private hobby work is not public.
+Much of my day-to-day professional development work will not show up here and many of my private hobby work is not public.
 Not at the moment at least.

 - 🔭 I’m currently working on my own web publishing platform.
 It's my version of TODO-apps.
 - 🌱 I’m currently learning Go, Zig, Neovim and everything related to them.